aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_Help.rst

-Long Name:	--help
+:Long Name:	--help

-Short Name:	-h
+:Short Name:	-h

-Argument:	<none>
+:Argument:	<none>

-Description:	You can use the --help option to open this help file.
+You can use the --help option to open this help file.